Sureinity/maxidom/docs/07_BACKEND_FASTAPI.md

 #### 3.1.
 Training Workflow (`POST /train/{profile_id}`)

 This flow is executed during the initial profiling phase for a new user.
+The system follows an **"Extract, Store, Train"** model to distribute the computational load and optimize storage.

 1.  **Request Validation**: An incoming request to `/train` is received.
 FastAPI uses Pydantic to automatically validate the JSON body against the predefined schema.
-If validation fails, a `422` error is returned.
-2.  **Feature Extraction**: The valid JSON payload is passed to the **Feature Extractor**, which calculates all statistical features (e.g., `avg_mouse_speed`, `avg_dwell_time`) and returns a single numerical vector.
+2.  **Immediate Feature Extraction**: The valid JSON payload is immediately passed to the **Feature Extractor**, which calculates all statistical features and returns a single numerical feature vector.
-3.  **Data Pooling**: This feature vector is appended to a temporary data store (e.g., a CSV file or in-memory list) associated with the user's `profile_id`.
+3.  **Efficient Storage**: This compact feature vector is appended as a new row to a lightweight data store (e.g., a user-specific CSV file).
-4.  **Model Training Trigger**: After a predefined number of data points have been collected (the cold-start period ends), the **Model Manager** is triggered.
-It trains a new `IsolationForest` model on the entire pool of collected feature vectors.
+4.  **Model Training Trigger**: After a predefined number of vectors have been collected, the **Model Manager** is triggered as a background task.
+It trains a new `IsolationForest` model on the entire pool of pre-processed feature vectors.

-5.  **Model Persistence**: The newly trained model is serialized using `joblib` and saved to disk (e.g., `./models/{profile_id}.joblib`).
-The user's state is now considered "active."
+> **Design Choice: Why Extract Features Immediately?**
+>
+> An alternative approach would be to store the raw JSON payloads first and then perform feature extraction on the entire batch just before training.
+We deliberately chose to extract features on-the-fly for two key reasons:
+>
+> -   **Distributed Workload**: The computational cost of feature extraction is spread across hundreds of small, fast API calls instead of creating one massive performance spike during the training job.
+This keeps the server responsive.
+> -   **Storage Efficiency**: A numerical feature vector is significantly smaller than its raw JSON source.
+This approach minimizes disk space usage in the training data pool.
+>
+> The trade-off is reduced flexibility during development (you cannot "re-extract" features from stored data), but the gains in performance and efficiency are critical for a production-ready system.

 #### 3.2.
 Scoring & Retraining Workflow (`POST /score/{profile_id}`)